rini94/pinterest-scraper/README.md

 Output:

 ````
-Enter the url of the chapter or the page:
+Enter the url of the board:
 https://www.pinterest.com/flickr/straight-from-flickr/
 ````
 This will download all the images from the board.